-Each academic year, the chief residents appoint a resident wellness champion (Dr. James Ko for the 2020-2021 academic year).
+Each academic year, the chief residents appoint a resident wellness champion (Dr. Alex Aria for the 2021-2022 academic year).
 The resident wellness chair acts as a liaison between dermatology residents and faculty to promote wellness events, maintain an ongoing dialogue regarding physician well-being.
 The resident wellness chair also serves as the GME Wellness Champion representative for dermatology.

-In addition, we have an appointed faculty wellness champion (Dr. Paetra Ruddy for the 2020-2021 academic year).
+In addition, we have an appointed faculty wellness champion (Dr. Shivani Tripathi for the 2020-2021 academic year).
 The faculty member will be a supervisor and ally for the residents to communicate with should resident wellness issues arise.
 The faculty leader will also serve as the GME Wellness Faculty Advisor representative for dermatology.
-Dr. Ruddy also serves as our residency program ombudsperson and is available to discuss sensitive issues in a safe, confidential environment.
+Additionally, Dr. Paetra Ruddy also serves as our residency program ombudsperson and is available to discuss sensitive issues in a safe, confidential environment.